Yukti20/Geeksforgeeks-practice/README.md

-# Geeksforgeeks-practice
+# Python practice
-This repository has my solutions for various practice problems from gfg.
+This repository has my solutions for various practice problems from gfg, hackerrank, leetcode, etc.